 When it comes to reaching customers, meeting their needs, and solving their problems, technology today can do almost anything that even the most imaginative customer experience executive could want.

 In the real world, however, there are budgets, customers, culture, and staff to act as a drag on our lofty ambitions.

 Over ten years after the Global Financial Crisis, most companies are still mindful of making large investments, and so legacy systems which cannot be replaced must be wrung for the last drop of value.
-While customers’ expectations are higher than ever given the technological marvels, due to cultural inertia, they are still putting up with poor service from the likes of utilities and telcos.
-Frontline staff also find it difficult to adapt to the multi-skilled nature of their new work and cope with digital information overload.
+While customers’ expectations are higher than ever, they are still putting up with poor service from the likes of utilities and telcos.
+Front line staff also find it difficult to adapt to the multi-skilled nature of their new work and cope with digital information overload.

 The truth is that – two decades into the digital revolution – for most important interactions, most people still pick up the phone and call the company.
 While consumers have taken to social media, facetime and other new communication technologies in their personal lives, they are currently not able to interact with most companies using these tools.

-This means there exists an opportunity right now for any company looking to go beyond the basics to gain a leap on its competition in 2019.
+This means there exists an opportunity for any company looking to go beyond the basics to gain a leap on its competition.
 Below are some of the practical steps that companies can take right now to steal a march.

 Forget chatbots, let AI loose on your data

 Machine learning is the AI technology behind advanced analytics that seeks to derive commercial insight from the huge sets of data now routinely handled by contact centres.